-The 50mg non-dispersible tablets are still out of stock.
-Teva does not currently know when these will be back in stock.
+Accord gabapentin 100mg and 300mg capsules are out of stock.
+Accord does not know when they will be back in stock.

-If you take this version of phenytoin, you’ll need to switch to another manufacturer’s version.
-If you have any concerns about this, speak to your doctor, epilepsy nurse or pharmacist.
+If you are due to run out before this date, your pharmacist may need to give you another manufacturer’s version of clobazam tablets.
+If you have any concerns about taking a different version, speak to your doctor, epilepsy nurse or pharmacist.

 Pfizer, the company that makes epilepsy medicine Epanutin (phenytoin), has informed Epilepsy Action that the 30mg/5ml Oral Suspension is out of stock.
 They expect supplies to be back in stock in December.

 The Department of Health and Social Care (DHSC) has sent an alert to all UK healthcare professionals.
 This includes everyone that prescribes, dispenses or administers this medicine.

 The Department of Health & Social Care (DHSC) have sent an alert and guidance to all healthcare professionals who prescribe, dispense or administer Epanutin 30mg/5ml Oral Suspension.

 They have asked GPs to make early contact with their patients who are prescribed this medicine, to find out if they have enough supplies to last them until early December.
 If you don’t have enough supplies, you should make contact with your GP now, rather than wait to hear from them.

 The Neurological Alliance is carrying out its third patient experience survey.
 The alliance is asking people with neurological conditions, such as epilepsy, to share their experiences of neurology services.

 The Neurological Alliance is a group of 80 organisations working together to improve services for neurological conditions in England.